gnfisher/TIL/vim/delete_open_buffers.md

 If the buffer has been modified and not saved you need to add a `:bd!` bang (it will close and you'll lose changes, too).

+If you want to go nuclear, you can call `:bufo bd` and close all open buffers without exiting vim.